fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 ### Initialize Broker Backend Applications

 You will need to run two scripts to setup the broker's backend components.
 These create the necessary databases and data.
+From your DATA Act project home:

+        $ python data-act-broker/dataactbroker/scripts/initialize.py -i
+        $ python data-act-validator/dataactvalidator/scripts/initialize.py -i

-If you're using a local DynamoDB, make sure it's running.
+**Note:** If you're using a local DynamoDB, make sure it's running before executing these scripts.

-        $ webbroker -i
-        $ validator -i

 ### Run Broker Backend Applications